ArtemIyX/riftborn-doc/docs/plugins/ability-system.md

 public:
 	virtual FString GetDebugString_Implementation() const override;
 };

 ```
 !!! info
     Be sure to overwrite the *GetDebugString* function so that other developers can understand which
     attribute currently exists on the actor.

+---

+There are some events that can be useful for tracking the status of Attribute:
+- OnMinValueChanged
+- OnMaxValueChanged
+- OnValueChanged
+- OnValueMinThresholdReached
+- OnValueMaxThresholdReached

 ## Effects

 There are only 4 types of effect in the plugin: